Jerrylum/path.jerryio/README.md

 PATH.JERRYIO is a Progressive Web Apps (PWA) that can be used without installation or installed and use without an internet connection.

 It is a powerful and flexible multi-purpose path editor/planner, which allows users to design and edit paths with intuitive click-and-drag interactions.
-After that, a path file can be generated that the robot reads to travel the designed paths in the autonomous period with path-following algorithms.
+After that, A readable path file can be generated for the robot, it will be used by the robot to travel the designed paths in the autonomous period with path-following algorithms.

 ![Screenshot of path.jerryio with a path in the editor](./assets/screenshot-1.png)

 ## Demonstration

-We aim to provide the best environment for path editing and planning within PATH.JERRYIO by focusing on delivering a user experience comparable to industry-standard graphing tools.
+We aim to provide the best environment for path editing and planning within PATH.JERRYIO by focusing on delivering a user experience comparable to industry-grade graphing tools.
 Here are some examples showing how PATH.JERRYIO can be used:

 ### Smooth and User-Friendly
-The dragging, panning, and area selection interaction continue even though the cursor is outside the canvas.
-This is a great example of how much effort went into user experience with great attention to detail.
+The dragging, panning, and area selection interaction continue even when the cursor is outside the canvas.
+This shows how much effort went into user experience with great attention to detail.

 ![Example of dragging, panning, and area selection](./assets/editor-demo1.gif)